-Callaloo, a native West African dish, came to the Caribbean during the triangular slave trade along along the Middle Passage.
-Its key ingredient—the heart-shaped leaves of the taro plant, known as *Xanthosoma* on the continent—continues to exert unparalleled influence on the Caribbean diet.
+Callaloo, a native West African dish, came to the Caribbean during the triangular slave trade along the Middle Passage.
+Its key ingredient—the heart-shaped leaves of the taro plant, from the Xanthosoma genus—continues to exert unparalleled influence on the Caribbean diet.
 It forever connects the region to the reach and realities of slavery, centuries later.
 Sometimes a stew, sometimes a soup, callaloo is an ode to the masterful and resourceful way that enslaved Africans repurposed indigenous plant life and accessible aromatics into a deeply nourishing staple.
-The process of making it seethes with a simplicity that defined slave cooking: quick and straightforward with little margin for indulgence.
+The process of making it exudes a simplicity that defined slave cooking: quick and straightforward, with little margin for indulgence.
 Even today, in callaloo’s postcolonial adaptation—where ingredients like fresh crab and chopped pumpkin sometimes bulk up the dish’s vegetal base—its minimalist preparation persists. —Brigid Ransome Washington

-large okra pods, stems removed, cut into small 1-inch rounds
+large okra pods, stems removed, cut into 1-inch rounds

 fresh thyme, leaves removed